 Feelings of numbness, burning, or "pins and needles"

 If you have new numbness or tingling in your feet that does not go away after changing position, call your doctor.

+Do not try to treat a foot ulcer at home.
 Call your doctor immediately.
 If you check your feet regularly, you usually will see a problem before it becomes an ulcer.

 Do not treat an ingrown toenail at home.
 Call your doctor for an appointment.

 WebMD Medical Reference from Healthwise

 November 14, 2014